Monitoring at Te Puni Kōkiri is a Statutory Requirement.

 Our approach builds on the 2020 Cabinet Paper that outlined three areas of focus.

-In addition to the detail within paper, a system-wide, life-course pathway approach sits across all approaches to monitoring.
 This factors in the complex way that the system is arranged and how this complexity impacts on the system’s effectiveness of providing improved outcomes for Māori.

 - Monitoring Māori Wellbeing Outcomes – Measuring Māori wellbeing by providing periodic outcomes reports that identifies progress towards Māori wellbeing.